Love them or hate them, spreadsheets are a part of your life—especially now that you’re managing a delivery business.

 There are a number of route planning apps on the market that could work for your business, but they vary greatly in functionality and in price.

-The biggest value-add the route planning apps bring to the table is determining the best order in which you should make your deliveries.
+The biggest value-add the route planning apps bring to the table is determining the best order in which you should make your deliveries, particularly when you have a large volume of stops and/or multiple routes.
 Optimization algorithms go to work for you, choosing either the shortest or fastest route to multiple destinations, and most of the apps allow you to plan routes for multiple drivers at the same time.

 No more sorting and batching by zip code!
 No more eyeballing the distances between stops and manually adding stops into your delivery route!